ballgoesvroomvroom/redef/README.md

 Compatibility between browsers; application was tested only in a Chrome browswer, an unintentional bug may occur if another browser is used.
+Especially of older browsers where `fetch()` is not supported or the non-standard `contenteditable` (user input) causing missing contents when parsed

 ## Planned features
 I only had that much time to invest developing this application, below are a few features I plan to implement during my free time